YDRen001/ydren001.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
 <p>Welcome, my name is Yidong Ren, currently a fourth-year Ph.D. candidate in the Computer Science and Engineering Department at <a href="http://www.cse.msu.edu/">Michigan State University</a> advised by Professor <a href="https://cse.msu.edu/~caozc/">ZhiChao Cao</a>.
 I received my bachelor's degree in Electronic and Information Engineering from <a href="https://en.uestc.edu.cn/">University of Electronic Science and Technology of China</a> in 2021.
-I was a research intern at Nanyang Technological University in 2019, advised by Professor <a href="https://home.cse.ust.hk/~lim/">Mo Li</a>.
-Check out my current <b><a href="https://ydren001.github.io/files/C.V._Yidong.pdf">CV</a></b>.</p>
+I was a research intern at Nanyang Technological University in 2019, advised by Professor <a href="https://home.cse.ust.hk/~lim/">Mo Li</a>. </p>

-<p>My research focuses on <b>Internet of Things (IoT)</b> and <b>Wireless Communication/Networks</b>, especially on Low-power Wide-area Networks (LPWAN), ultra-low power communication, and their applications in rural areas. <br><br>
+<p>My research focuses on <b>Internet of Things (IoT)</b> and <b>Wireless Communication/Networks</b>, especially on Low-power Wide-area Networks (LPWAN), ultra-low power communication, and their applications in rural areas. <br>
   <p style="margin-bottom: 6px;">
   <button type="button" class="btn btn-primary" style="font-size: 15px; background-color: #00BFFF; color: white; padding: 4px 6px; border-radius: 3px;"><b>Internet of Things (IoT)</b></button>
   Rural area satellite IoT backhaul (MobiCom'24).
 Cross-soil agricultural IoT (MobiCom'24).<br>